robaahmedd/fraud_detection_project/README.md

 Summary of results:

-After evaluating multiple models (Logistic Regression, Random Forest, Gradient Boosting) under both class-weighting and SMOTE strategies, two top-performing models emerged:
+Multiple models were evaluated under both class weighting and SMOTE.
+The two strongest models before tuning were:

-Random Forest (Class Weight)
+Random Forest (Class Weight) – higher Precision

-Random Forest (SMOTE)

-To comply with ML best practices and course requirements, the top model (Random Forest with class weights) was hyperparameter-tuned using a lightweight GridSearchCV.
-This produced the best-performing model in the entire project, outperforming SMOTE-based models across all major metrics.

-The final selected model is:
-Random Forest (Tuned)

-Overall Performance on the Test Set:

-Accuracy	0.92
-Precision (Fraud)	0.65
-Recall (Fraud)	0.72
-F1-score (Fraud)	0.69
-ROC-AUC	0.94
-PR-AUC	0.74

-Interpretation of Model Behavior

-High ROC-AUC (0.94)
-Indicates excellent separation between fraud and non-fraud providers.

-High PR-AUC (0.74)
-Strong performance under severe class imbalance (fraud ≈ 9%).

-Recall = 0.72
-Captures 72% of fraudulent providers → meets project priority (catch fraud).

-Precision = 0.65
-Means 65% of flagged providers are actually fraudulent → strong for real-world fraud screening where false positives are acceptable.

-Error Analysis Findings:
-False Positives (FP): 51
-False Negatives (FN): 28

-Key Insights:
-Model effectively captures high-risk behavior.
-Missed fraud cases tend to be low-volume providers.
-Adding specialty-based normalization and temporal trends can reduce FN cases.

-After comparing all baseline models, the two top-performing candidates were identified:
-Random Forest (Class Weight) – highest PR-AUC and strongest precision Random Forest (SMOTE) – strongest Recall & higher sensitivity to fraud
+Random Forest (SMOTE) – highest Recall & better sensitivity to fraud

+To meet the project goal (maximizing fraud detection), the team selected Random Forest (with SMOTE) for final tuning.

-To refine and confirm the best performer, a lightweight GridSearchCV hyperparameter tuning was applied to the class-weighted Random Forest using a reduced hyperparameter grid (n_estimators, max_depth, min_samples_split).
+A lightweight GridSearchCV hyperparameter tuning was then applied on the SMOTE version, leading to the final best-performing model.

-The tuning produced the final best model:

-RF_tuned (Final Model):
+Final Selected Model: Random Forest (SMOTE + Tuned) Final Hyperparameters

 n_estimators = 200